Kerguelen Islands: Climate

 Kerguelen's climate is oceanic, cold, and extremely windswept.
-Under the Köppen climate classification, Kerguelen's climate is considered to be an ET or tundra climate, which is technically a form of polar climate, as the average temperature in the warmest month is below 10 C. Comparable climates include the Aleutian Islands, Campbell Island (New Zealand), Falkland Islands, Iceland, northern Kamchatka Peninsula (Russia), Labrador (Canada), and Wollaston Islands (Chile).
+Under the Köppen climate classification, Kerguelen's climate is considered to be an ET or tundra climate, which is technically a form of polar climate, as the average temperature in the warmest month is below 10 C. Comparable climates include the Aleutian Islands, Campbell Island (New Zealand), Iceland, northern Kamchatka Peninsula (Russia), Labrador (Canada), and Wollaston Islands (Chile).

 All climate readings come from the Port-aux-Français base, which has one of the more favourable climates in Kerguelen because of its proximity to the coast and its location in a gulf sheltered from the wind.

 The average annual temperature is 4.9 C with an annual range of around 6 C-change.
 The warmest months of the year include January and February, with average temperatures between 7.8 and 8.2 C. The coldest month of the year is August with an average temperature of 2.1 C. Annual high temperatures rarely surpass 20 C, while temperatures in winter have never been recorded below −10 C at sea level.

 Kerguelen receives frequent precipitation, with snow throughout the year as well as rain.
 Port-aux-Français receives a modest amount of precipitation (708 mm per annum) compared to the west coast which receives an estimated three times as much precipitation per year.

 The mountains are frequently covered in snow but can thaw very quickly in rain.
 Over the course of several decades, many permanent glaciers have shown signs of retreat, with some smaller ones having disappeared completely.

 The west coast receives almost continuous wind at an average speed of 35 km/h because the islands are between the Roaring Forties and the Furious Fifties.
 Wind speeds of 150 km/h are common and can even reach 200 km/h.

 Waves up to 12–15 m high are common, but there are many sheltered places where ships can anchor.